 Welcome to Sierra Nevada Alliance’s Wild & Scenic Film Festival On Tour.
 Join us in South Lake Tahoe on Saturday, April 1, 2023 from 1-5 pm at Lake Tahoe Community College Duke Theatre.
 We’ll share an afternoon of award-winning, awe-inspiring films that focus on the environment, local activism, and adventure.
 Browse through our digital film program for a summary of this year’s event.

-Sierra Nevada Alliance has been a host for the Wild & Scenic Film Festival On Tour since 2006.
+Sierra Nevada Alliance has been a host of the Wild & Scenic Film Festival On Tour since 2006.
 This inspiring festival combines award-winning environmental and adventure films with the energy of local activism.
 Each year, we share films to inspire viewers to take further action regarding issues impacting our environment, ourselves, and the world.
 Concerned citizens worldwide know the urgency of the many environmental crises facing our planet today, but most don’t know how they can contribute to the fight.
 The festival provides an opportunity for attendees in the Sierra to support their local advocates for the environment by attending Sierra Nevada Alliance’s Wild & Scenic Film Festival On Tour event.